rctecnologia/TextConverter/README.md

-# Conversor de Texto
+# Text Converter :pencil:

-* Para Maiúsculo
+* To UpperCase
-* Para Minúsculo
+* To LowerCase
-* Propper Case
+* To PropperCase
-* Sentence Case
+* To SentenceCase